appdevelopmentandsuch/AnotherTempSensor/README.md

 ### REST API

-You should be able to query the API by opening an API application such as Postman, setting `Authentication` to `Basic Auth`, setting `Username` and `Password` to what you set `SECRET_SERVER_USERNAME` and `SECRET_SERVER_PASSWORD` to, and setting the URL to one of the possible endpoints, i.e. `http://[device_ip]/api/read/all/`, and getting a result back, i.e.
+You should be able to query the API by opening an API application such as Postman, setting `Authentication` to `Basic Auth`, setting `Username` and `Password` to what you set `restUser` and `restPass` to, and setting the URL to one of the possible endpoints, i.e. `http://[device_ip]/api/read/all/`, and getting a result back, i.e.

 ```bash
 {